pc-aide/AWS/Other Services AWS.md

     * The AWS Snowball service uses physical storage devices to transfer large amounts of data between Amazon Simple Storage Service (Amazon S3) and your onsite data storage location at faster-than-internet speeds
+    * Snowball is intended for transferring large amounts of data.
+If you want to transfer less than 10 TB of data between your on-premises data centers and Amazon S3, Snowball might not be your most economical choice.

 [<img src="https://i.imgur.com/5W5wphv.png">](https://i.imgur.com/5W5wphv.png)